 The MixMatters project aims to optimise the value derived from mixed biological waste.
 It will introduce a groundbreaking, integrated and adaptable solution for efficiently harnessing the potential of mixed bio-waste.

-CIMPA, an EU-funded H2020 project, aims to develop a recycling chain for post-industrial and post-consumer multilayer films from food and agricultural applications.
+CIMPA, an EU-funded H2020 project, aimed to develop a recycling chain for post-industrial and post-consumer multilayer films from food and agricultural applications.
 This complex approach combines innovative compositional sorting, mechanical and physical recycling and an advanced decontamination process.

 The Italian company Menichetti produces organic glues and adhesives intended for sustainable packaging.
 The raw material is obtained from leather and tanning industry by-products.